-Occasionally in a short sale, one of the owners or a spouse has died, or an owner or spouse died during the short sale process.
-This is a manageable situation, but it requires more work on the part of the short sale agent.
+Occasionally in a short sale, one of the owners/spouse, has died, before or during the short sale process.
+This is a manageable situation, but it requires more work for the short sale agent.

 In the state of Texas, when somebody dies, the ownership falls to their next-of-kin, namely the spouse and any children.
 For example, if you are working with a couple and the husband dies, the surviving spouse has the right to live in the house for the remainder of her life.
 But, if she chooses to short sell the property, the children have to sign to release any claim to the house.

 The situation can become even more complex if one of the spouses dies and one of the children also dies, because the ownership then drops down to any grandchildren (the children of the deceased child).
 This was our experience when an elderly lady contacted us because she was upside down in her house and wanted to short sell the property.
 We learned that she was unable to make her mortgage payments because her husband had died.
 The husband had had seven children by three previous wives.
 The current widow did not know these children other than their names – she had no contact with them or any address information.
-In that scenario, since we would have to get the children to sign at the sale or sign a release that they had no claim to the house, we elected not to do the short sale.
-There were simply too many people to chase down, and they were too difficult to reach.
-We let the home go into foreclosure, so the lender could clean up the title.
+In that scenario, since we would have to get the children to sign at the sale or sign a release that they had no claim to the house, we could not complete the short sale.
+It was an impossible situation with too many people to track down.

 A short sale also becomes easier when a will is in place.
 If there is a will that gives ownership to somebody – either the spouse or an heir – and the will has been probated, you are covered for the short sale.
 You don’t have to worry about any surviving heirs, because the will dictates who owns the house.
 One of the challenges is that, because there are no proceeds from the short sale, heirs won’t go through the process of probating the will because it costs money.
 In that case, if the will has not been probated, you will need to get signatures for an Affidavit of Heirship.